 Exercise physiology for treatment and prevention

 This is where exercise physiology comes in.
-This rapidly growing field is still relatively new compared to allied health fields such as physiotherapy and dietetics.
+This rapidly growing field of exercise science is still relatively new compared to allied health fields such as physiotherapy and dietetics.
 Exercise physiologists provide lifestyle advice about using physical activity to:

 - prevent illness and disease by maintaining good health